Would you agree with me, when I say: “Avoiding costly travel mistakes should be your number one priority when organizing your next trip?”

 29. Not bringing enough cash

 There is nothing worse than walking past a store with beautiful local antiques, seeing the perfect souvenir and not having enough money to buy it (as they don’t accept credit cards).
-My dad admonished me to always have 500 US-Dollar at hand, and you probably won’t believe how often I used this cache of last reserve.
+My dad admonished me to always have 500 US-Dollar at hand, and you probably won’t believe how often I used this cache of last reserve (here is a list of all countries and their currencies for your convenience)

 500 US-Dollar sounds awfully much?
 Well, fair enough my budget might be a bit higher, but if you are traveling in a small group of two or three that money melts away faster than you think.
 It’s not only souvenirs but also super special restaurants or maybe that private boat excursion from the harbor you don’t want to miss.